Yun-Seo1/Open-World/README.md

 Update v0.1.2 (Release Date: TBA)

+Additions: Replacing the word "Spaceroom"
+-If you have a custom location, it will replace the word "Spaceroom" with your current location in MAS

+Reworks: Interaction SFX
+- Interactions will make a noise when you hover over them
+- Secret interactions will still be silent

+Bug fixing:
 Fixing the third option "Return to Submod_..."

 # BETA TEST:
 This is just a beta test and everything is subject to change